-Joint replacement (the term orthopedic surgeons use) is usually reserved for patients who have severe arthritic conditions.
+Joint replacement is usually reserved for patients who have severe arthritic conditions.

 Circumstances vary, but generally patients are considered for total joint replacement if: